-Simple Herb-Roasted Chicken with Mixed Vegetables (and Tips & Tricks!)
+Simple Herb Roasted Chicken with Mixed Vegetables

-Sometimes I get so distracted trying to come up with new ideas and recipes that I forget to make the basic, equally as delicious, ones.
-I’m trying to get better at that, promise!
+Sometimes I get so distracted trying to come up with new ideas and recipes that I forget to share the simple, equally as delicious, ones.

 This simple roast chicken is seasoned with a mixture of fresh and dried herbs and spices, and accompanied by a mixture of root vegetables, including carrots, onion, and potatoes.